 Does the following phrase sound familiar to you?
 Social networks unite people from all over the world and allow the creation of friendships or long-distance relationships.
 That’s right, probably not.

-Today everyone talks about how much social networks and digitization in general open doors for us.
-Now it’s easier than ever to keep in touch with old friends, have long-distance relationships or have so-called online friendships, which are created online and usually stay there.
+Today everyone talks about how much social networks and digitalization in general open doors for us.
+Now it is easier than ever to keep in touch with old friends, have long-distance relationships or have so-called online friendships, which are created online and usually stay there.
 So far so good.

 But, are social networks really helping us when it comes to maintaining relationships?
-Doesn’t it distance us more from the innumerable possibilities that the media offer us?
+Doesn’t it distance us more from the endless possibilities that the media offer us?

 Below are a couple of helpful tips on how to really succeed in maintaining long-distance friendships and relationships through social media.